 - Receive and review all communications directed to them or the Lead Independent Director, whether directly or through the Company’s corporate responsibility hotline, and investigate and/or respond to such concerns in whatever manner they deem necessary and appropriate.

-Role of Lead Independent Director: The Board of Directors has established the role of the Lead Independent Director to chair the meetings of the independent directors and act as the liaison between the independent directors and both the Chairman and CEO and the other committees of the Board.
+Where the Chairman is not independent, the Board of Directors’ appointed Lead Independent Director chairs the meetings of the independent directors.
+In addition, the Lead Independent Director acts as the liaison between the independent directors and both the Chairman and CEO, as well as the other committees of the Board.
 In addition, the Lead Independent Director shall:

 - Preside at meetings of the Board at which the Chairman is absent;